OctopusDeploy/blog/blog/2021-07/octo-as-target/index.md

 Writing custom scripts to automate Octopus is a highly specialized task.
 It requires a decent level of proficiency writing code and a deep understanding of the internals of Octopus.

 Octopus has always prided itself on making complex deployments easy, and these new steps take that same principal and applies it to Octopus itself.
-These steps allow us to fulfil the vision of orchestarting deployments without custom scripts.
+This allows us to fulfil the vision of orchestrating deployments without custom scripts.

 ### Simple security model

 By exposing an Octopus instance as a target, all existing security boundaries are respected and preserved, and all actions will be performed via regular API calls with API keys you create.
 These steps won't use any privileged access paths within Octopus, so you retain complete control.

 ## We want your feedback

+We want your feedback to determine if this feature is a good fit for Octopus.
+Specifically we would like to know:

+* Does it makes sense for Octopus to be able to automate itself or other Octopus instances?
+* Will these proposed steps solve problems you have seen customers encountering?
+* Would the concept of "Octopus as a target" (once rounded out with additional similar steps) be valuable for your teams in terms of sales, marketing, or solutions?

+Please leave your feedback on this [GitHub issue](https://github.com/OctopusDeploy/StepsFeedback/issues/2).